-It’s important to understand how your boiler system functions, especially when trying to extend the useful life of your equipment.
-Low-quality boiler feedwater contains impurities and gases that can damage the whole system.
+It’s important to understand how your boiler feed water system functions, especially when trying to extend the useful life of your equipment.
+Low-quality boiler feed water contains impurities and gases that can damage the whole system.
 This will lead to a reduction in efficiency and, even worse, boiler leaks or system leaks.
-In order to prevent this from happening, you must determine what impurities are in your raw water and how to prevent any potential problems before you have to call for boiler maintenance support.
+In order to prevent this from happening, you must determine what impurities are in your raw water.

 Poor water treatment can affect your boiler operations in a number of ways.
 Let’s take them one at a time.

 Oxygen and CO2 even in trace amounts as low as 5 ppm (parts per million) will cause major corrosion damage over time.
 Dissolved oxygen will react with carbon steel throughout the feed water piping, economizers, and boiler, causing oxygen pitting and eventually leaks.
 Take every opportunity for internal inspection of your boiler, economizer, and piping to look for internal corrosion of this type.

 Dissolved CO2 can come from poorly deaerated water or as a byproduct of chemical reactions taking place inside your boiler.
 When this CO2 travels out of the boiler with the steam, it can make the condensate acidic.
 This acid condensate will corrode away your steam pipe while also adding iron to your boiler water (a very not good thing).